Onion farming in Kenya takes place in almost every part of this country.

 It is an excellent practice to continuously irrigate your onions in places where the rainfall amount is less.
-Otherwise, onion farming in Kenya is done towards the end of the rainy season.
+Otherwise, onion farming in Kenya is done towards the rainy season.

-Once the onions start maturing, you need to reduce that amount of water for irrigation.
-Too much water causes onion rot after maturing.
-You will know that the onions have mature once their leaves start turning yellowish.
+Once the onions start maturing, you need to reduce that water for irrigation.
+Too much water causes onion to rot after growing.
+You will know that the onions have developed once their leaves turn yellowish.

 Lastly, keep the onion field wed free from time to time while adding soil to the plant to cover the roots.

 Your onions will be ready for harvesting after three to five months(90-150 days) from the date of sowing the seeds.
 This also depends on the variety of the onion and climatic conditions.